LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/online-profiles.rst.txt

 -  a link to your GitHub profile
 -  a link to your LinkedIn profile.

+To build your resume, follow the steps outlined in the :ref:`online-profiles` module.

 Commit your changes and push them to your GitHub repository.
 Your mentor will then be able to provide you with feedback via GitHub issues.